zachvalenta/notes-sw/svc/frontend.md

 https://github.com/maddalax/htmgo
 https://news.ycombinator.com/item?id=41781457 https://chrisdone.com/posts/htmx-critique/
 https://github.com/AnswerDotAI/fasthtml https://www.youtube.com/watch?v=4En57Zw6gU4

+> It’s worth noting that AI tools are intimately familiar with Next.js and not so much with htmx, due to the lack of open-source training data.
+This is similar to the issue Rails faces.
+While not a dealbreaker, it did impact our development speed and the ease of finding solutions to problems.
+When we encountered issues, the wealth of resources available for React/Next.js made troubleshooting much faster. https://htmx.org/essays/why-gumroad-didnt-choose-htmx/

 DESIGN
 > Hotwire / htmx are about server-side rendering and making that work more smoothly with the client. eg fewer page navigations, more rapid update of the client, etc. But it's still, through and through, server render with server state.
 It works well as long as the server is always the source of truth.
 The things that it isn't good at, such as drag and drop or complex, multi-state forms on the client side, are basically because you temporarily have a split source of truth: the client is the source of truth with complex state. https://news.ycombinator.com/item?id=41733625